 Add the wine and stir until completely absorbed, approximately 2 to 3 minutes.

 Risotto does not need constant attention during its 18 minute cooking time.
 You will just need to check on the pan every few minutes, give the rice a stir to keep it from sticking, and add more chicken stock.

 Finishing the risotto:

 After approximately 18 minutes, when the rice is tender but still firm, add the asparagus, peas, lemon zest, lemon juice, and the 1/2 cup reserved hot chicken broth.
-NOTE: When cooking with broth, if you have used up the broth before the rice is fully cooked, continue with simmering water.
+When cooking with broth, if you have used up the broth before the rice is fully cooked, continue with simmering water.

 The rice is done when it is tender, but firm to the bite.
 The total amount of cooking time may vary within 2 to 3 minutes.
 The total cooking time from the first addition of chicken broth should be approximately 22 minutes.

 Turn off the heat and immediately add the parmesan cheese and pepper, stirring vigorously to combine with the rice.
 Serve immediately.

 Makes 4 to 6 servings as a main dish.